sudheer71/terraform/02-Terraform-Basics/02-03-Terraform-Language-Syntax/README.md

   - Local Values Block
   - Data Sources Block
   - Modules Block
-- So  categorized these things into three major blocks.
+- So we can categorized these things into three major blocks.